A Logical Formalism of Hardy-type Paradox

-Our framework can be directly extended to incorporate Cabello's paradoxes through a natural modification of Definition~\ref{def-LHp}.
-Specifically, we require two events $e_k, e_l \in\{e_i\}_{i=1}^n$ satisfying $p(e_k) > 0$, $p(e_l) > 0$, and the degree of success $p(e_k) - p(\neg e_l) > 0$ (or alternatively $p(e_l) - p(\neg e_k) > 0$).
-This will define a \emph{logical Cabello's paradox}.
-This generalization can extend the applicability of our approach to probabilistic scenarios where inequality-free conditions are not satisfied.
+A probabilistic relaxation leads to Cabello-type paradoxes \cite{Cabello2002Bell,Liang2005Nonlocality,Kunkri2006Nonlocality,Chen2024Hardy}, which rely on statistical inequalities rather than the inequality-free condition of Hardy-type paradoxes.
+Our framework can be extended to encompass Cabello-type paradoxes by a natural modification of Definition~\ref{def-LHp}: we require two events $e_k, e_l \in\{e_i\}_{i=1}^n$ with $p(e_k) > 0$, $p(e_l) > 0$, and the degree of success $p(e_k) - p(\neg e_l) > 0$ (or $p(e_l) - p(\neg e_k) > 0$).
+This defines a logical Cabello paradox, extending the approach to probabilistic scenarios where the inequality-free condition fails.